 At some point, all freelancers experience brain-drain.
 The creative challenge of brewing and executing fresh ideas, coupled with other daily demands – children, grandchildren, aging parents, health issues – can lead to sensory overload and burnout.
 How can creativity thrive when it’s buried beneath the worries of the world?
 Getting down to work when you’re already down can be intensely stressful.
 That’s when a ‘possibilities folder,’ thoughtfully prepared ahead of time, can be a lifesaver.

 Periodically, I paw through my stacks of older, rejected manuscripts, looking for stories that – despite their rejected status – still have a character, theme, plot, or germ of an idea that appeals to me: something that could be rewritten effectively and marketed anew.
 When I find old stories with potential, I file them in my possibilities folder.

-As I scour the internet for Chicken Soup for the Soul story call-outs, monthly themes/deadlines for magazines like Good Old Days and Sparkle, a current needs list for Highlights for Children, contributor guidelines, or articles on newly-emerging markets, I print out these pages and add them to my growing pile of possibilities.
+As I scour the internet for Chicken Soup for the Soul story call-outs, monthly themes/deadlines for magazines like Good Old Days and Sparkle, contributor guidelines, or articles on newly-emerging markets, I print out these pages and add them to my growing pile of possibilities.